ClarissaSpain/web-tech/HW-5/readme.md

 ### Homework 5
-I had a great a fun time creating this project for Homework 5
+I had a great a fun time creating this project for Homework 5.
+I may have gotten a bit ahead of myself because I really enjoyed the process for the memory matching portion of it.

 I referenced two tutorials: